-Roughly 8 percent of American teens identify as LGBT+, according to the Centers for Disease Control and Prevention, although other research points to a significantly higher percentage.
-Within those numbers are a wide array of gender identities and expressions, from bi to pan to genderqueer.
+According to the Centers for Disease Control and Prevention (CDC), roughly 12% of teens in the U.S. identify as LGBTQ+ — representing a wide array of sexual orientation and gender identities and expressions, from bi to pan to genderqueer.

 "Parents who have experience with friends or family members may feel a bit more comfortable having this conversation than those who don't have personal experience, but a large set of us parents may feel naive and unsure about how to talk to our children about these topics," she says.